rstudio/bookdown.org/content/archive/external/moderndive-com.md

 ---
 title: "Statistical Inference via Data Science"
 author: "Chester Ismay and Albert Y. Kim"
-date: "2019-08-28"
+date: "2019-11-25"
-tags: [Data Science, Textbook, Tidyverse]
+tags: [Data Science, Textbook, Tidyverse, Github]
 link: "https://moderndive.com/"
-length_weight: "33.4%"
+length_weight: "34.7%"
 cover: "https://moderndive.com/images/logos/book_cover.png"
-repo: "moderndive/moderndive_book"
+repo: "moderndive/ModernDive_book"
 pinned: true
 ---

 An open-source and fully-reproducible electronic textbook for teaching statistical inference using tidyverse data science tools. [...]
-We’re excited to announce that we’ve signed a book deal with CRC Press!
-We will be publishing our first fully complete online version of ModernDive in Summer 2019, with a corresponding print edition to follow in Fall 2019.
-Don’t worry though, our content will remain freely available on ModernDive.com.
-Help!
-I’m new to R and RStudio and I need to learn about them!
-However, I’m completely new to coding!
-What do I do?
-If you’re asking yourself this question, then  ...
+This is the website for Statistical Inference via Data Science: A ModernDive into R and the tidyverse!
+Visit the GitHub repository for this site, find the book at CRC Press, or buy it on Amazon.
+This work by Chester Ismay and Albert Y. Kim is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International ...